FontysVenlo/haskell-introduction/README.md

 - Returns same result if given same arguments, also referred as deterministic.
 - It does not cause any observable side effects.
 - What is then an impure function???
     - Imagine a java class with a field, where the field will be used in a calculation.
 This field was not passed as parameter to the function!
+The java class has a state which could have influence on the method.

 ### No side-effects